VIETNAM COUNTRY GUIDE

 Vietnam is one of the fastest-growing nations in the world with solid projected growth supported by strong demographic trends, a rising middle class, and an influx of foreign capital.

-Vietnam even skipped the economic woes of 2020 and 2021 – a feat achieved by less than a dozen countries across the globe.
-In fact, Vietnam hasn’t experienced a single year of negative growth since the end of the Vietnam War.
+Vietnam even skipped the economic woes of 2020 – a feat achieved by less than a dozen countries across the globe.
+In fact, Vietnam hasn’t experienced a single year of negative growth since the end of the war.

 The government adopted business-friendly policies that have let Vietnam develop a manufacturing base that can now compete toe-to-toe with China as its popularity falls due to rising costs, weaker growth, and a powerful Chinese home bias.